Share us around

 Common types of hardware that work with POS systems include:

-- Printers: A printer produces receipts, quotes and vouchers using paper rolls.
+• Receipt printer: A printer produces receipts, quotes, and vouchers using paper rolls.
 It can also produce end-of-day reports and print invoices.

-- EFTPOS terminal or Card Reader: An integrated EFTPOS terminal facilitates the acceptance of payments through credit and debit cards, contactless payments like Apple Pay and Android Pay and loyalty programs such as Fly Buys or Airpoints.
+• EFTPOS terminal or card reader: An integrated EFTPOS terminal facilitates the acceptance of payments through credit and debit cards.
+It also manages contactless payments like Apple Pay and Android Pay, and loyalty programs such as Fly Buys or Airpoints.
 Some POS hardware might also allow payments to be accepted directly from its own card reader.

-Most POS software will come with a range of different industry or business-specific features which help you manage your tasks.
+Most POS software will come with a range of different industry or business-specific features that help manage tasks.
 Depending on your needs, you might choose a POS software that comes with some or all of these features.

 How to Choose the Best POS System